Family Violence Prevention and Services Act

 - Purpose Areas

-- Match Requirements
+- Match Requirement

-- Allowable Activities and Costs
+- Allowable Activities & Costs

-The award period for the current solicitation is: October 1, 2024 – September 30, 2025.
+The award period for the current grant cycle is from October 1, 2026 – September 30, 2027.

-- Provision, on a regular basis, of immediate shelter and related supportive services to adult and youth victims of family violence, domestic violence, or dating violence, and their dependents, including paying for the operating and administrative expenses of the facilities for such shelter (42 U.S.C. § 10408(b)(1)(A);
+- Provision, on a regular basis, of immediate shelter and related supportive services to adult and youth victims of family violence, domestic violence, or dating violence, and their dependents, including paying for the operating and administrative expenses of the facilities for such shelter [42 U.S.C. § 10408(b)(1)(A);

 - Assistance in developing safety plans and supporting efforts of victims of family violence, domestic violence, or dating violence to make decisions related to their ongoing safety and well-being (42 U.S.C.§ 10408(b)(1)(B));